 As the Pinnacles in New Zealand is surrounded by lush forest, expect incredible scenery throughout the hike.

-Most of the hike follows a steady incline until the DOC hut, where there is the option to stay overnight.
+Most of the hike follows an incline until the DOC hut, where there is the option to stay overnight.
 From there, the trail continues along the ridgeline before the final ascent to the summit.
 This last stretch includes ladders and stairs, all securely fastened to the rock face.
 However, please be careful, steady footing is essential.

 Reaching the summit at 759 meters, the reward is undeniable with expansive 360 views of the mountains ranges and valleys, stretching across Coromandel Forest Park and the Waikato region.